deeplearning-oop/2425-m1geniomhe-group-1/docs/report.md

                 # Add the parents of this tensor to the stack for backpropagation
                 to_process.extend([parent for parent in tensor.parents if parent.requires_grad])
 ```
 The tensor `loss` is the first to be added to `to_process`.
-Next, its `grad_fn` is executed and its parents (y and y_hat) are added to the stack.
+Next, its `grad_fn` is executed and its parents `y and y_hat` are added to the stack.
 The same process keeps repeating until the stack is empty.
 The `grad_fn` of `loss` was defined through the static `backward_decorator` during the forward propagation, but only executed when `backward()` is called.

-Following this approach, the chain rule will be used to compute the gradient of the loss w.r.t the weights and biases by traversing the computation graph step-by-step in reverse order.
+Following this approach, the chain rule will be applied to compute the gradient of the loss w.r.t the weights and biases by traversing the computation graph step-by-step in reverse order.
 Each node will execute its previously stored `grad_fn` and add its `parents` to the stack.

 A condition is added to correct the biases gradient since the biases are broadcasted in the linear layers computations to match the batch size used.
-In this condition, `is_leaf` is used to only check for leaf tensors that has no parents (i.e. only weights, biases, and input data). `is_leaf` is set as True by default, but it is set as False for the tensor outputs of all operations.
+In this condition, `is_leaf` is used to only check for leaf tensors that have no parents (i.e. only weights, biases, and input data). `is_leaf` is set as True by default, but it is set as False for the tensor outputs of all operations.

 ```python
           #check if the tensor is a leaf and it was broadcasted (in case of batch_size>1)